Kochi Broadcasting: History

-With the popularization of TV sets and the development of the Japanese economy, Radio Kochi's TV income has also increased rapidly, while the broadcasting sector has stagnated.
+With the popularization of TV sets and the development of the Japanese economy, Radio Kochi's TV income increased rapidly, while the broadcasting sector stagnated.
 Radio Kochi's broadcasting department's advertising revenue first declined in 1959.
-On January 1, 1962, Kochi Radio changed its company name to Kochi Broadcasting, marking the entry into an era dominated by television.
-In November 1963, following the 10th anniversary of the launch, Kochi Radio hosted the Kochi Performance of the Vienna Boys' Choir.
+On January 1, 1962, Radio Kochi changed its company name to Kochi Broadcasting, marking its entry into an era dominated by television.
+In November 1963, following the 10th anniversary of the launch, Kochi Broadcasting hosted the Kochi Performance of the Vienna Boys' Choir.
 On October 1 of the same year, the groundbreaking ceremony for Kochi Broadcasting's new headquarters (Kochi Shimbun Broadcasting Hall) was held.
-The building has eight floors on the ground and three floors underground.
-The first phase of the project was completed in 1966, and the second phase of the project was completed in 1972.
+The building has eight floors above ground and three floors underground.
+The first phase of the project was completed in 1966, and the second phase was completed in 1972.
 At the end of the year, the number of television sets in Kochi Prefecture exceeded 100,000 households, with a penetration rate of 47.6%.
 Kochi Broadcasting established a subsidiary RKC Production (RKCプロダクション) in 1964 to further expand the television production business.
 In May 1965, the radio division of Kochi Broadcasting joined JRN and NRN.
 On the other hand, the relationship between labor and capital in Kochi Broadcasting has been tense for a long time.
 Beginning on May 20, 1966, the Kochi Broadcasting Union launched an 85-day strike campaign.
-Afterwards, Kochi Broadcasting's labor and management sides fell into serious confrontation for a long time, and it was not until March 1981 that a reconciliation was achieved.
+Afterwards, Kochi Broadcasting's labor and management sides fell into serious confrontation for a long time, and it was not until March 1981 that reconciliation was achieved.

-When the TV division of Radio Kochi started broadcasting, grassroots employees hoped to use Tokyo Broadcasting, which also had a radio station, as the affiliate, but due to physical constraints, they joined the Nippon Television Network.
+When the TV division of Radio Kochi started broadcasting, grassroots employees hoped to affiliate with Tokyo Broadcasting System, which also had a radio station, but due to physical constraints, they instead joined the Nippon Television Network.
 In 1966, Kochi Broadcasting officially joined NNN.
-In 1969, on the eve of the launch of Kochi TV, the second commercial TV station in Kochi Prefecture, Kochi Broadcasting decided to broadcast TBS news bulletins in the morning to strengthen its relationship with TBS because it was expected that the new station would join the Fuji TV network.
+In 1969, on the eve of the launch of TV Kochi, the second commercial TV station in Kochi Prefecture, Kochi Broadcasting decided to broadcast TBS news bulletins in the morning to strengthen its relationship with TBS because it was expected that the new station would join the Fuji TV network.
 In January 1970, Kochi Broadcasting asked TBS to join the Japan News Network, but was rejected by TBS.
-After this move was learned by Nippon TV, the relationship between Kochi Broadcasting and Nippon TV seriously deteriorated.
+After this move became known to Nippon TV, the relationship between Kochi Broadcasting and Nippon TV deteriorated seriously.

-In April 1970, Kochi TV started broadcasting, which led to intensified competition in the TV industry in the prefecture, and the revenue of Kochi Broadcasting's TV division decreased for the first time.
-However, due to the booming Japanese economy at that time, Kochi Broadcasting's advertising revenue quickly resumed rapid growth.
-In 1977, Kochi Broadcasting began to use computers in its business, which greatly improved business efficiency.
-Kochi Broadcasting also actively participates in local contributions.
+In April 1970, TV Kochi started broadcasting, which led to intensified competition in the TV industry in the prefecture, and the revenue of Kochi Broadcasting's TV division decreased for the first time.
+However, due to the booming Japanese economy at that time, Kochi Broadcasting's advertising revenue quickly returned to rapid growth.
+In 1977, Kochi Broadcasting began to use computers in its business, which greatly improved its efficiency.
+Kochi Broadcasting also actively participated in local contributions.
 Since 1972, Kochi Broadcasting has held the "Hometown Festival" (ふるさとまつり) event every year, becoming one of the representative large-scale events in Kochi Prefecture.